dpstart/AI-project/README.md

         - receive a list of signed token, each of which containing the username of user to be deleted
         - only through the application for consistency reasons

-## SERVER: Registration details (StudentController & ProfessorController)
+## SERVER: User Registration (StudentController & ProfessorController)

 - ADMIN registered a priori: username: ADMIN, password: admin
 - Endpoints: API/students & API/professors (POST)